Rel1cx/eslint-react/website/pages/docs/rules/hooks-extra-no-direct-set-state-in-use-layout-effect.md

 ## Examples

-<Callout type="info">The first three cases are common valid use cases because they are not called the `set` function directly in `useLayoutEffect`.</Callout>
+The first three cases are common valid use cases because they are not called the `set` function directly in `useLayoutEffect`:

 ### Passing